Localized continuation criterion, improved local existence and uniqueness for the Euler-Poisson system in a bounded domain: Local existence and uniqueness of solutions to Problem

 \subsection{Preservation of $C^1$-boundary}

-Although it is possible to weaken the regularity of the boundary by more meticulous considerations, for simplicity and emphasizing the mechanisms of blowups, throughout this article, we assume the initial boundary $\del{}\Omega(0)$ of the support of the fluids is a $C^1$ boundary, and we, in this section, prove $C^1$ regularity of this boundary preserves during the evolution, i.e., $\del{}\Omega(t)\in C^1$ for $t$ in the existence interval of the classical solution.
+We assume the initial boundary $\del{}\Omega(0)$ of the support of the fluid is a $C^1$ boundary, and, in this section, prove $C^1$ regularity of this boundary preserves during the evolution, i.e., $\del{}\Omega(t)\in C^1$ for $t$ in the existence interval of the regular solution.

-\begin{lemma} Suppose $\Omega_0\subset \Rbb^3$ is a precompact domain satisfying $\del{}\Omega_0\in C^1$, $C^1 \ni \mathbf{w}:=( w^i): (T_0,T_1) \times \Rbb^3 \rightarrow \Rbb^3$ $(T_0<0<T_1)$ is a vector field.
-Then \begin{enumerate} \item \emph{(existence of flow)} there exists a bounded subset $ [0,T) \times [0,T) \times \mathcal{D} \subset [0,T) \times [0,T) \times \Rbb^3$ where $T\leq T_1$ and $\mathcal{D}\supset \Omega_0$ and a unique time-dependent flow $C^1 \ni \varphi: [0,T) \times [0,T) \times \mathcal{D} \ni (t,t_0,\xi) \mapsto \bx\in \Rbb^3$ generalized by the vector field $\mathbf{w}$;
+\begin{lemma} Suppose $k\in\Zbb_{\geq1}$, $\Omega_0\subset \Rbb^3$ is a precompact domain satisfying $\del{}\Omega_0\in C^k$, $C^k \ni \mathbf{v}:=( v^i): (T_0,T_1) \times \Rbb^3 \rightarrow \Rbb^3$ $(T_0<0<T_1)$ is a vector field.
+Then \begin{enumerate} \item \emph{(existence of flow)} there exists a bounded subset $ [0,T) \times [0,T) \times \mathcal{D} \subset [0,T) \times [0,T) \times \Rbb^3$ where $T\leq T_1$ and $\mathcal{D}\supset \Omega_0$ and a unique time-dependent flow $C^k \ni \varphi: [0,T) \times [0,T) \times \mathcal{D} \ni (t,t_0,\xi) \mapsto \bx\in \Rbb^3$ generalized by the vector field $\mathbf{v}$;

-\item \emph{(integral curves)} for every $\xi \in \mathcal{D} $, the curve $\varphi^{(0,\xi)}:=\varphi(\cdot,0,\xi):[0,T) \rightarrow \Rbb^3$ is the unique maximal integral curve of the vector field $\mathbf{w}$ starting at $(0,\xi)$ (i.e., $\varphi^{(0,\xi)}(0)=\xi$);
+\item \emph{(integral curves)} for every $\xi \in \mathcal{D} $, the curve $\varphi^{(0,\xi)}:=\varphi(\cdot,0,\xi):[0,T) \rightarrow \Rbb^3$ is the unique maximal integral curve of the vector field $\mathbf{v}$ starting at $(0,\xi)$ (i.e., $\varphi^{(0,\xi)}(0)=\xi$);

-\item \emph{(inverse)} for every $(t,t_0)\in [0,T) \times [0,T) $, $\varphi^{(t,t_0)}:=\varphi(t,t_0,\cdot):\Rbb^3\rightarrow \Rbb^3$ is a $C^1$ diffeomorphism with inverse $\varphi^{(t_0,t)}$;
+\item \emph{(inverse)} for every $(t,t_0)\in [0,T) \times [0,T) $, $\varphi^{(t,t_0)}:=\varphi(t,t_0,\cdot):\Rbb^3\rightarrow \Rbb^3$ is a $C^k$ diffeomorphism with inverse $\varphi^{(t_0,t)}$;

 \item \emph{(diffeomorphism invariance of the boundary)} denote $\Omega_t:=\varphi^{(t, 0)}(\Omega_0)$, then $\del{}\Omega_t =\varphi^{(t, 0)}\bigl(\del{}\Omega_0 \bigr)$ and $\Rbb^3\setminus \overline{\Omega_t} =\varphi^{(t, 0)}\bigl(\Rbb^3\setminus \overline{\Omega_0} \bigr)$;